tuxuser/HyperkinDukeBootanim/README.md

 ### Bootloader

-ALOT of debug strings, bootloader referenced as "GP DV BootLoader v2.2"
+ALOT of debug strings, bootloader referenced as "GP DV BootLoader v2.2".

+Use flash dump tool to extract it from the flash dump.

+Disassemble by choosing "ARM Little-Endian" and Load Address "0x2000".

 ### FAT16 filesystem image